OscarEwen/OpenAgar-GOVLab-RMIT/README.md

 1. Enter the command `docker build -t openagar .`.
 2. Enter the command `docker run -it -p 3000:3000 openagar`.

+Note, to use bots the non-containerised version needs to be used (instructions under "Local Setup"), the Docker version does not work outside of Docker Compose atm.

 ---

 This project is licensed under the terms of the **MIT** license.